GameBoy/gameboy.github.io/wiki/mods.md

 ## **Game Boy Micro Mods**

-* "Makho Battery Mod," a cheap, high capacity (800+mAh), and 100% reversable battery mod – [Youtube](https://www.youtube.com/watch?v=L2095F4UELI)
+* "Makho Battery Mod," a cheap, high capacity (800+mAh*), and 100% reversable battery mod – [Youtube](https://www.youtube.com/watch?v=I0BywDS7Wq4)
-    * Do note that the video uses a lower capacity cell.
-For better battery life, a 802535 battery is recommended (but will require removing the foam on the inside of the battery door).
-602535 also works but is lower capacity but will be perfectly drop-in.
+    * Do note that the video uses a lower quality cell.
+For better battery life, a more reputable 802535 battery vendor is recommended.
+602535 also works but is lower capacity but will be perfectly drop-in and will not require removing the foam from the battery door.

 * Overclock mod - [written guide with images](http://www.modd3d.com/articles/item/overclock-your-game-boy-micro)